Vaps Movement

-The Vaps Movement is the popular name for the Union of Participants in the Estonian War of Independence (Eesti Vabadussõjalaste Keskliit, later Eesti Vabadussõjalaste Liit), an Estonian political organization, whose members were commonly called Vaps (vabadussõjalased, or colloquially vapsid; singular: vaps).
+The Vaps Movement is the popular name for the Union of Participants in the Estonian War of Independence (Eesti Vabadussõjalaste Keskliit, later Eesti Vabadussõjalaste Liit), a far-right and authoritarian Estonian political organization, whose members were commonly called Vaps (vabadussõjalased, or colloquially vapsid; singular: vaps).
 Founded in 1929, born out of associations of veterans of the Estonian War of Independence, emerging as a radical right-wing popular movement.
 The leaders of this association were Andres Larka (formal figurehead and presidential candidate) and Artur Sirk.

 History

 The Vaps Movement was an anti-communist organisation led by former military officers, and most of its base were veterans of the 1918–1920 Estonian War of Independence.
 Early support for the movement came from campaigns to financially uplift Estonian veterans, and redistribute land previously held by the Baltic German nobility.
 The organisation advocated a more authoritarian and nationalist government in Estonia.
-The organisation welcomed Hitler's rise to power, even though they later tried to distance themselves from Nazism.
+The organisation welcomed Hitler's rise to power, though they later tried to distance themselves from Nazism.
 The league rejected racial ideology and openly criticized the Nazi persecution of Jews and did not adopt a goal of territorial expansion.
 However, Sirk also made antisemitic statements and the movement rejected potential support of the Jews because they are "dirty".
 Võitlus did occasionally attack Jews as conspirators against the movement.
 Vaps also had a paramilitary wing called Korrapidajate Üksused created after Socialists disrupted a Vaps meeting.
 The paramilitary wing was commanded by Captain Heinrich-Balduin Dunkel and members were expected to fight to the death.

 They wore a black beret as their uniform headgear, and used the Roman salute.
 Moderate members such as Johan Pitka gradually left the organisation.
 The organisation issued its own newspaper, Võitlus ('The Struggle').